Zippel Bay State Park

 Tell me more about this park's wildlife, history, geology and landscape.

-The logging project to remove old and degrading jack pine from the center of the park has been completed.
-Be aware that campsites in Ridge and the Group campsite will look significantly different than in previous years.
-Please drive slowly, as workers continue to be out cleaning up the park.
+The logging project removed old jack pine from the center of the park.
+Campsites look significantly different than in previous years.
+Please drive slowly.

 Change in Hiking Club Trail:

 Please Note!
 Changes have been made to the Hiking Club trail - please be sure you have a current edition of the Hiking Club Trail booklet.
 The correct trail description should read: